elotroalex/chiens/_texts/translation.md

 - And now the past leafs through alive
 - the past hails like a banana leaf.
 - Isaac, Isaac
-- {: .pr} the cataclysm at the scalp head, at the brains of larval wheels and watches
+- {: .pr} the cataclysm at the scalped head, at the brains of larval wheels and watches
 - at random fables,
 - at random expiatory victims
 - waits